fine art by

 Lindsey Kiser is an exhibiting visual artist, published illustrator, wife, and mother of two darling daughters.
 After long, solitary periods of immersion in the outdoors, the artist makes art to instigate wonder and contemplation of long-held beliefs from new perspectives.

 Over the last six years, Lindsey has had solo art exhibitions across Kentucky in an art museum, a performing arts center, a university art gallery, libraries, a non-profit center, and a medical spa.
-She has won international art awards and exhibited in juried group shows from Laguna Beach, California to Rhode Island to the Kentucky Artisan Center in Berea.
+She has won international art awards and exhibited in juried group shows from Laguna Beach, California to New York City to Rhode Island.
+(Learn more here).
 Also in that timeframe, Lindsey illustrated two published children’s books, The Royal Red Bird, written by Angela Rice, a composer, and A-Z for Me!written by Mitzi Adams.

 Currently, Lindsey’s work may be found at ADC Fine Art in Cincinnati, Ohio and Ft.
 Thomas, Kentucky; the permanent collection of US Bank in Bowling Green, Kentucky; and by appointment in her home studio.